 Gloss Over or Overlook Shortcomings or Failures of the Founding Fathers

-It’s common for individuals who aren’t trained in the Biblical-Principle Approach to think that the Principle Approach® idolizes or elevates the Founding Fathers.
+It’s common for individuals who aren’t trained in the Biblical-Principle Approach to think that The Principle Approach® idolizes or elevates the Founding Fathers.
 Of course they were sinful.
 After all, they were human like the people in the Bible and like you and me.
-To be sure, a Principle Approach® education does not teach that the Founding Fathers were perfect individuals.
+To be sure, a The Principle Approach® education does not teach that the Founding Fathers were perfect individuals.

 For instance, one way of how we study about the Founding Fathers (or any other Key Individuals for that matter) is to use a T-Chart.
 And on this T-Chart we label one side “Internal Qualities” and one side “External Qualities.”
 So, as we read about individuals, we take note of the “good” and the “bad” of each person.
 Also, we look at the cause-to-effect that the internal and external qualities have.

-So, if this aspect of the method isn’t being implemented by a teacher or parent, it’s not a reflection on the Principle Approach® method and philosophy.
-Therefore if it’s viewed that there’s an error in the terms of balance, it’s not due to the Principle Approach® materials.
+So, if this aspect of the method isn’t being implemented by a teacher or parent, it’s not a reflection on The Principle Approach® method and philosophy.
+Therefore if it’s viewed that there’s an error in the terms of balance, it’s not due to The Principle Approach® materials.

 The Sins of Others Isn’t One of the Main Focuses of Teaching American History

-Wouldn’t the enemy just love for us to shadow over the main focuses of American History taught with the Principle Approach® method and philosophy?
+Wouldn’t the enemy just love for us to shadow over the main focuses of American History taught with The Principle Approach® method and philosophy?
 After all, it’d be a perfect way to stifle God’s Providential Hand, His purposes, our Christian Form of Government, and His mighty works.

 Furthermore, we could turn our main focus on the sins of the Founding Fathers.
 But then that makes man the center of history and takes our eyes off of Christ, the Focal Point of History (His Story).
 And isn’t it wonderful what God can do through sinners?!
 Rather than no longer being involved in the lives of [imperfect, sinful] men and nations, God continues to be involved!
 In short, we focus on Biblical principles of Government, because that is what we’ve been given.